-He has been selected for inclusion in Southern California Super Lawyers for nine consecutive years, has been featured in Best Lawyers in America for six consecutive years and was named a local “Litigation Star” by Benchmark Litigation for four consecutive years.
+He has been selected for inclusion in Southern California Super Lawyers for nine consecutive years, has been featured in Best Lawyers in America for seven consecutive years and was named a local “Litigation Star” by Benchmark Litigation for four consecutive years.

 Represented Revlon in defending and successfully resolving national consumer class action lawsuit involving labeling and marketing of their cosmetic products.

 Represent Prime Healthcare, the largest for profit hospital group in Southern California, in multiple complex consolidated litigation cases against licensed health plans seeking recovering of tens of millions of dollars of unpaid hospital services charges.